 Hello, and welcome to the Center for Puppetry Arts!
-Whether you're here to visit our Worlds of Puppetry Museum, watch a fun puppet show, build your very own puppet in our Create-a-Puppet Workshop, see a film, take part in Discovery Days, or enjoy another wonderful puppet-type activity, this guide will help you navigate the Center so you can have the best possible visit!
+Whether you're here to visit our Worlds of Puppetry Museum, watch a fun puppet show, build your very own puppet in our Create-a-Puppet WorkshopTM, see a film, or enjoy another wonderful puppet-type activity, this guide will help you navigate the Center so you can have the best possible visit!

-2nd Floor: Ticket Sales Office
+1st Floor: Ticket Sales Office